Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 Conversational Language Understanding, aka **CLU** for short, is a cloud-based conversational AI service which is mainly used in bots to extract useful information from user utterance (natural language processing).
 The CLU **analyze api** encompasses two projects; deepstack, and workflow projects.
 You can use the "deepstack" project if you want to extract intents (intention behind a user utterance), and custom entities.
-You can also use the "workflow" project which orchestrates multiple language apps to get the best response (language apps like Qna Maker, Luis, and Deepstack).
+You can also use the "workflow" project which orchestrates multiple language apps to get the best response (language apps like Question Answering, Luis, and Deepstack).

 [Source code][conversationallanguage_client_src] | [Package (PyPI)][conversationallanguage_pypi_package] | [API reference documentation][conversationallanguage_refdocs] | [Product documentation][conversationallanguage_docs] | [Samples][conversationallanguage_samples]